zeroxf89/agenticSeek/README.md

 > *Show me how much space I have left on my disk*

-> *Can you install follow the readme and install project at /home/path/project*
+> *Can you follow the readme and install project at /home/path/project*

 ### Casual